zandautov-art/Battle-Ship-Project/README.md

 user plays against an enemy.
 Each player has his own board with his ships.
 The goal is to destroy all ships on opponent's board.

+To run the game, follow these instructions:

+Open your terminal or command prompt.
+Ensure it is quite large so the game can be rendered correctly.
+Navigate to the root directory of the repository (where the .fsproj file is located).
+Execute the following command: dotnet run
+Follow the on-screen instructions to play the game!

 Rules: The game is played by 2 people.
 Each of the Two players have their own board.